Scattering Amplitudes and Conservative Binary Dynamics at $O(G^5)$ without Self-Force Truncation

 In the present calculation, it is convenient to fix the required boundary conditions in the static limit $\sigma = 1$.
 The form of the matrix $\hat{M}(\sigma,\epsilon)$ depends on the initial choice of basis $\vec{I}(\sigma,\epsilon)$, but is guaranteed to be in a block-triangular form inherited from the sector structure of Feynman integrals; each sector is a subset of Feynman integrals where the same propagators appear with a positive power in the denominator.

 As in Ref.~\cite{Bern:2025zno}, the differential equations determine the complete PM amplitude.
 Here, instead of closed-form expressions in terms of special functions, in the potential region, we exploit that the master integrals are meromorphic in $\sigmabar \equiv\sigma-1$ near $\sigmabar=0$ and thus admit a local Laurent expansion about the static limit.
 Solving the differential equations by the Frobenius method yields a series solution in principle to any desired precision,

 with coefficients $\vec{c}_n(\epsilon)$ that are rational functions of the dimensional regulator $\epsilon$.
-The lower bound $n_0$ is determined by the leading velocity scaling in the static limit, while $n_{\max}$ is chosen to reach the target accuracy, here $\mathcal{O}(\bar{\sigma}^{15})$.
-Expanding $\hat{M}(\sigma,\epsilon)$ around $\bar{\sigma}=0$, we solve the system recursively in $\bar{\sigma}$: at each order the unknowns follow from linear systems whose $\epsilon$ dependence is reconstructed~\cite{Wang:1981, Wang:1982} from numerical evaluations over prime fields.
+The lower bound $n_0$ is determined by the leading velocity scaling in the static limit, while $n_{\max}$ is chosen to reach the target accuracy, here $\mathcal{O}(\bar{\sigma}^{32})$.
+Expanding $\hat{M}(\sigma,\epsilon)$ around $\bar{\sigma}=0$, we solve the system recursively in $\bar{\sigma}$: at each order, the unknowns follow from linear systems whose $\epsilon$ dependence is reconstructed~\cite{Wang:1981, Wang:1982} from numerical evaluations over prime fields.
 This approach builds on earlier applications in collider physics~\cite{Mistlberger:2018etf, Moriello:2019yhu, Pozzorini:2005ff, Hidding:2020ytt}.
 Finally, after planarizing the most challenging 2SF classical contributions~\cite{Bern:2024adl, Bern:2025zno} using the support of cut matter lines~\cite{Saotome:2012vy, Akhoury:2013yua}, we obtain 371 boundary conditions, fixed from the static limit of scalar integrals that contain both classically singular and regular terms.
 Of these, only 95 enter the genuinely classical observables.